 Early-Career Researcher and Practitioner Program

-Meet the team
+Meet the ECR Representatives

 Chris Lewis, Co-chair—Chris has worked with Geoscience Australia since 2010.
 His background is in geochronology and isotopic geochemistry, but he considers himself a 'generalist' geologist/geoscientist with a broad range of skill sets and interests in all aspects of geoscience, leadership and management.
 Chris has a passion for creating an environment where all ECRPs are empowered to remain in their fields of research and reducing the attrition of future science-leaders through increased engagement with other ECRPs.

 Dr. Anna Lintern, Co-chair—Anna is a Lecturer in the Department of Civil Engineering at Monash University.
 Her research interests lie in trying to better understand the impact of humans on water quality.
 Specifically, how humans affect spatial and temporal differences in water quality in our waterways.
 Understanding what drives spatio-temporal variability in stream and lake water quality will enable us to better predict future water quality in both urban and rural catchments.
 This will facilitate better planning and implementation of appropriate mitigation strategies for waterway pollution; and thereby protect water sources for both environmental benefits and for human usage.